 Zelensky says Ukraine controls 92 settlements in Russia

-Kyiv, Aug 20 (IANS) President Volodymyr Zelensky has said that the Ukrainian army has taken control of 92 settlements in western Russia's Kursk region.
+Kyiv, Aug 20 (IANS) The Ukrainian army has taken control of 92 settlements in western Russia's Kursk region, Ukrainian President Volodymyr Zelensky said.

-Ukrainian troops have seized more than 1,250 square kilometres of Russian territory, Zelensky said on social media platform X on Monday.
+Ukrainian troops have seized more than 1,250 square km of Russian territory, Zelensky said on social media platform X on Monday, Xinhua news agency reported.

-"The Russian border area opposite our Sumy region has been mostly cleared of Russian military presence," Zelensky said.
+"The Russian border area opposite our Sumy region has been mostly cleared of Russian military presence," the Ukrainian President said.

-The Ukrainian army continues its military operation in the designated areas of the Kursk region, he added.
+He added that the Ukrainian army continues its military operation in the Kursk region's designated areas.

-Last week, Ukrainian presidential advisor Mykhailo Podolyak said that Ukraine's operation in Russia's Kursk region is linked to possible peace talks between the two countries.
+Kyiv's unprecedented operation has been ongoing for two weeks, with the Ukrainian military capturing the town of Sudzha in the Kursk region and allegedly destroying all three bridges over the Seim River near the border.

+The Kyiv Independent could not verify Zelensky's claims about the number of seized Russian territory.

 Ukraine started a military operation in the Kursk region on August 6.